- Computers & Software»

 Top 5 Pros of Amazon Tap

-It wouldn't be far to list bad things about the Tap without talking the good things it has.
+It wouldn't be fair to list bad things about the Tap without talking about the good things it has.

 Here are the top 5 pros of the Amazon Tap: